04/15/2021 - 05/13/2021

 • Describe the purpose of quality audits and explain in general terms the audit process

-50% Funding is available for CT manufacturers with under 2000 employees, sending full-time employees from CT facilities only.
-Discount of $300 for multiple participants from same company will be applied.
+50% funding through the CT Department of Labor is available for eligible CT manufacturers with under 2000 employees, sending full-time employees from CT facilities.